sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/design-proposals/image-specific-cloudinit.md

 ## Abstract

-The Edge Microvisor Toolkit Standalone Node (EMT-S) ensures a simplified deployment of an edge node.
+The Edge Microvisor Toolkit Standalone Node (EMT-S) ensures simplified edge node deployment.
 There are use cases where customers would like their own custom image of EMT to be deployed and configured as part of the provisioning.